Skip List Basics

 node a->b->c->d->e->f->g->h->i->j

-If we want to query the element at index 7, we have to start from index 0 and traverse forward until we reach index 7, finding the target node h
+If we want to query the element at index 7, we have to traverse from the head node at index 0 until we reach index 7 and find the target node h

 .